All coverageHomeowners insurance

 Your drive to build the life of your dreams inspires us.
 That’s why we provide crafted coverage and specialized service to keep pace with your changing needs and a rapidly evolving world.

 Nationwide Private Client offers these added benefits:

-- Charitable giving — At Nationwide, we strongly believe in being good corporate citizens where we work and live.
-Since 2000, the Nationwide Foundation has committed more than $355 million to charitable organizations across the U.S. Nationwide Private Client continues to demonstrate this core value through its Partners in Giving program, helping numerous lives each year.
+- Charitable giving: At Nationwide, we strongly believe in being good corporate citizens where we work and live.
+Since 2000, the Nationwide Foundation has committed more than $588 million to charitable organizations across the United States.